Spherical Harmonics

 Demo

-The Desire Path Mapper is our interactive demo for community-driven street redesign.
+City Edit is our interactive demo for community-driven street redesign.
 It lets users draw proposed infrastructure changes directly onto a map, placing bike lanes, sidewalks, greenways, and other streetscape elements on real city streets.
 Community members can sketch out the changes they want to see in their neighborhoods, vote on proposals from others, and generate shareable design maps that follow established urban planning guidelines.
 The tool turns local knowledge about where people actually walk, bike, and need safer infrastructure into the kind of technical visual proposals that city agencies can act on.

-Eric Bolton is a software engineer specializing in data visualization, collaborative platforms, and community consensus tools.
+Software engineer specializing in data visualization, collaborative platforms, and community consensus tools.

-Brook Constantz is an urban ecologist with a background in forest restoration, geographic information systems, and green infrastructure.
+Urban ecologist with a background in forest restoration, geographic information systems, and green infrastructure.

-Funding: This project is funded by a Magic Grant from the Brown Institute for Media Innovation, a joint initiative of Stanford Engineering and Columbia Journalism School.
+This project is funded by a Magic Grant from the Brown Institute for Media Innovation, a joint initiative of Stanford Engineering and Columbia Journalism School.